LOCATION & PARKING

 COVER-UPS & SCARRING

-I unfortunately don’t have a ton of experience with cover-ups, and a lot of my work tends to not lend itself well to them.
+I take cover-ups and blastovers if the circumstances are right, but a lot of my work tends to not lend itself well to them.

 For this reason, I assess cover-ups on a case by case basis and will be honest with you if it’s something I can’t take on.
 My work has a lot of open skin, so depending on what it is, coverups are not always possible.
 I understand that can be frustrating to hear, but I take this very seriously and would rather not exacerbate a situation you’re already unhappy with.
 If it’s something I can do, we’ll have an in person consultation to discuss details before booking an appointment.